li-yanhao/ird/README.md

 ## Choice of preprocessing filter
 For uncompressed images, it is recommended to use the rank transform (`rt`).
-For JPEG compressed images, using the total variation denoising (`tv`) as preprocessing filter gives slightly better performance.
+For JPEG compressed images, using the total variation denoising (`tv`) as preprocessing filter usually gives slightly better performance.